Melody Goodman: Education and career

+On March 29, 2024, Goodman was named Interim Dean of the NYU School of Global Public Health after Debra Furr-Holden stepped down from the deanship.

 Books

 Goodman is the author of the book Biostatistics for Clinical and Public Health Research (Routledge, 2018).
 With Vetta Sanders Thompson, she is co-editor of Public Health Research Methods for Partnerships and Practice (Routledge, 2018).

 Recognition

 Goodman was named a Fellow of the American Statistical Association in 2021.